Cod-e-Codes/test-repo/README.md

 - **Polished UI**: User list width is consistent, and the '+N more' line is styled (italic/dimmed) for clarity
 - **Admin Security**: Only the configured admin user can connect as `admin` (see below)
 - **Separate Admin HTTP URL**: For admin commands like `:cleardb`, you must provide the HTTP(S) base URL via `--admin-url` (see below)
+- **ASCII Art Banner**: Server displays a beautiful banner on startup with connection URLs and admin info

 ---